Huqicheng/NodeJS-PushServer/README.md

 Objective: Implementation of a socket server running on one machine.

 ### v2
+Objective: <br>

-1. Objective: Implementation of a socket server running on multiple machines. <br>
+1. Implementation of a socket server running on multiple machines. <br>
 2. Clients connected to different servers can communicate with each other. <br>

 <br>